freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/accessing-object-properties-with-variables.english.md

   19: "Unitas"
 };

-// Only change code below this line;
+// Only change code below this line

 var playerNumber;       // Change this Line var player = testObj;   // Change this Line